-NEW YORK, Jan.
-7 /PRNewswire-FirstCall/ -- The average conforming 30-year fixed mortgage decreased this week to 5.26 percent, according to Bankrate.com's weekly national survey.
-The average 30-year fixed mortgage has an average of 0.43 discount and origination points.
+NEW YORK, July 13, 2017 /PRNewswire/ -- After three weeks of consecutive increases, mortgage rates reversed course this week.
+The benchmark 30-year fixed mortgage rate slipped to 4.13 percent, according to Bankrate.com's weekly national survey.
+The average 30-year fixed mortgage has an average of 0.28 discount and origination points.

-The survey is complemented by Bankrate's weekly forward-looking Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next 30 to 45 days.
-The panelists are split fairly evenly this week, with 36 percent of respondents predicting rates will rise over the next 30 to 45 days, and 36 percent forecasting that rates will fall.
-The remaining 28 percent expect mortgage rates to remain more or less unchanged during that period of time.
+The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
+This week, 32 percent of the panelists believe mortgage rates will rise over the next week or so; 42 percent think rates will fall; and 42percent believe rates will remain relatively unchanged in the coming week.